- Chapter 1 : Rifle Scopes 101

 Most people would be well served by a red-dot sight.
 If you choose to have magnification, something in the 4-power range works very well.
 You have no need to go with anything more.

 The one exception to this rule is when using an AR style rifle for varmint hunting.
+If you want a varmint scope then check this page.
 In that case, you may elect to go with an 8 or 10 power scope.

 Lower Powered Centerfire Rifles and Lever Action Rifles